aponsero/Shiny_app_workshop_2020/Tutorial/README.md

 When you run the app you should now see on the page the title and text we added.

 Next, we want to add a picture.
-Download the picture from the github repo : LINK.
-Create a folder www in the same directory as your app.
+Download the picture from the github repo.
+Create a folder called 'www' in the same directory as your app.
 Place the picture in that folder, so the app knows where to look for the picture.
 Here is the code to add a picture and center it to the page.

 ```R